openstack/mistral/HACKING.rst

   like assertIsNone(A)
 - [M327] Do not use xrange(). xrange() is not compatible with Python 3.
 Use range() or six.moves.range() instead.
+- [M328] Python 3: do not use dict.iteritems.
+- [M329] Python 3: do not use dict.iterkeys.
+- [M330] Python 3: do not use dict.itervalues.